near-examples/code-hash-generator/readme.md

 You can deploy this same contract to a new NEAR TestNet account and note the `code_hash` is the same.
 In this way you can be _certain_ that this Wasm binary is the _exact_ match of the one that is deployed to a NEAR account

+Bonus: a Python implementation is also included in the server folder

 ### Web

 1. Open the index.html file in a web browser